• Skip to primary navigation

 Pineapple, quinoa, turmeric, chia seeds, on a plate.

-Shown are the ingredients for this smoothie, not in the photo is milk and optional honey.
+Not shown in the photo are milk and the optional honey.

-• Quinoa is known as a 'super grain' as it has all essential amino acids which classify it as a complete protein.
+• Quinoa is known as a super grain as it has all essential amino acids, which classify it as a complete protein.
 This grain is high in iron, B3, B6, and phosphorus.
-In this recipe, we use cooked quinoa you can use between ¼ cup to ¾ cup for this smoothie, a perfect way to use leftover quinoa!
+In this recipe, we use cooked quinoa.
+Use between ¼ cup to ¾ cup of this grain for this smoothie - it's a perfect way to use leftover quinoa!
 I haven't tried using uncooked quinoa for this recipe, and I don't recommend using it unless you have a high-power blender.

-• In India and China, turmeric has been viewed as a tonic for the whole body.
+• Turmeric is a tonic for the whole body!
 It is well known for its anti-inflammatory and antioxidant properties.
-In this recipe, you can use ½ teaspoon of powdered turmeric or ½ inch of the bright orange fresh turmeric root (found in the produce section by the ginger in the grocery store).
-If you don't have it you can make the recipe without it, however, it's what gives the smoothie the bright color.
+In this recipe, I either use ½ inch of the bright orange fresh turmeric root (found in the produce section, by the ginger, in the grocery store), or when they don't have it (small town life), I use ½ teaspoon of powdered turmeric.
+If you don't have turmeric, you can make the recipe without it, however, it is what gives the smoothie the bright color.

-• Chia Seeds are known as an energy booster, this is because it is a complex carbohydrate and high in protein.
+• Chia seeds are an energy booster because they are a complex carbohydrate and high in protein.
 I used white chia seeds but black chia seeds work just the same and are easier to find in the grocery store.

 • Bananas are high in potassium, folate, vitamin C, B vitamins, and many other nutrients.
-For this recipe you need 2 unfrozen bananas which create a smooth creamy texture.
+For this recipe, I found using two unfrozen bananas creates a smooth, creamy texture.

-• Honey is optional, but used to sweeten the smoothie.
-I like to use raw honey as it will contain small amount of vitamins, minerals, and enzymes that will benefit the body.
-If you are staying away from sweeteners or feeding this to infants you can omit the honey.
+• Honey is optional, but I'll add it when I give this smoothie to my kids to sweeten it just a bit.
+I like to use raw honey as it contains some amount of vitamins, minerals, and enzymes that will benefit the body.
+If you are staying away from sweeteners or feeding this to babies, you can skip the honey.

 Banana, turmeric, pineapple, chia seeds in blender.

-Place the soft ingredients in the blender first.
-The banana, cooked quinoa, chia seeds, and turmeric.
+Step 1: Place the soft ingredients in the blender first: the banana, cooked quinoa, chia seeds, and turmeric.

 Wet ingredients in the bottom of the blender.